42juododranoel/doebus/README.md

 ### Avoid using comments in your code

 I recommend avoiding comments in your code.
 I believe deeply that your code should be so simple, that the comments would become unnecessary.
 The problem is that no one trust comments.
 Whenever developer sees a comment, the first thing they always think about is whether this comment is outdated or not, because no one ever keeps them up to date, it’s the nature of things.
 I believe comments are acceptable when 1) you are explaining a calculated number, 2) you are explaining why you added a NOQA here, 3) your code is so complicated that you have to write the comment as final solution to make it at least somehow easier, 4) if your code generates some attributes and you want to make it easier to search project for them.
 Don’t forget that if you are writing a comment, never write it in a way that describes your code.
 The comment should always describe data or situation.
 Code is obvious, it’s not hard to understand that there is a for loop or something, it’s hard to understand why is it there and what’s inside of it.
+This issue is addressed in [doebus-django](https://github.com/vsevolod-skripnik/doebus-django) by using `flake8-fixme` and `flake8-fixme`.

 ```Python
 ❌